Aliases for MOCS1 Gene

 GeneCards Summary for MOCS1 Gene

 MOCS1 (Molybdenum Cofactor Synthesis 1) is a Protein Coding gene.
-Diseases associated with MOCS1 include sulfite oxidase deficiency due to molybdenum cofactor deficiency type a and molybdenum cofactor deficiency a.
-Among its related pathways are Metabolism and Folate biosynthesis.
+Diseases associated with MOCS1 include molybdenum cofactor deficiency a and molybdenum cofactor deficiency.
+Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
 GO annotations related to this gene include GTP binding and iron-sulfur cluster binding.

 UniProtKB/Swiss-Prot for MOCS1 Gene